Bacterial Diseases of Marine Mammals

 Marine mammals are susceptible to various mycobacteria.
-Unconfirmed mycobacteriosis has been reported in a stranded, wild bottlenose dolphin in the Mediterranean, and evidence points to mycobacterial disease being possibly endemic in free-ranging otarids off the coast of Australia.
-Originally thought to be caused by Mycobacterium bovis, subsequent molecular assessment places the isolates from free-ranging southern hemisphere pinnipeds in a unique cluster now assigned its own species in the M tuberculosis complex.
-Subantarctic fur seals (Arctocephalus tropicalis) are thought to be the common link in the spread of the disease to other pinniped species because they cohabit with the other known affected species, Australian sea lions (Neophoca cinerea) and New Zealand fur seals (Arctocephalus forsteri).
+Evidence points to mycobacterial disease being possibly endemic in free-ranging otarids off the coast of Australia.
+Originally thought to be caused by Mycobacterium bovis, subsequent molecular assessment places the isolates from free-ranging southern hemisphere pinnipeds in a unique cluster assigned its own species in the M tuberculosis complex.
+Subantarctic fur seals (Arctocephalus tropicalis) are thought to be the common link in the spread of M pinnipedii to other pinniped species because they cohabit with the other known affected species, Australian sea lions (Neophoca cinerea) and New Zealand fur seals (Arctocephalus forsteri).
 Otherwise, mycobacteriosis has been a disease of captivity.
 Pinnipeds, cetaceans, and sirenians have developed disease due to M bovis, M smegmatis, M chitae, M fortuitum, M chelonae, and M marinum.
 Cutaneous and systemic forms are seen.
-There are strong indications that immunosuppression may be involved in the development of infections by the atypical mycobacteria.
+There are strong indications that immunosuppression may be involved in development of infections by the atypical mycobacteria.